 Turmeric is a natural anti-inflammatory

 Inflammation is a necessary process in the body, as it fights off harmful invaders and repairs damage caused by bacteria, viruses and injuries.
-However, long-term inflammation has been implicated in most chronic conditions such as heart disease and cancer, so must be controlled.
+However, long-term inflammation has been implicated in most chronic conditions such as heart disease and cancer, so must be controlled, which is where anti-inflammatory compounds come in.
 The curcumin in turmeric has proven, strong anti-inflammatory properties that block the action of inflammatory molecules in the body.
 Studies show positive effects of curcumin on people suffering from conditions such as rheumatoid arthritis and inflammatory bowel disease, amongst others.

 Turmeric is a powerful antioxidant